 Multiple Choice (select one)

-Multiple choice questions where only one response is possible, will have the options displayed with radio buttons (round buttons).
+Multiple choice questions where only one response is possible, will have the options displayed with radio buttons (round buttons), or as a dropdown list of items.

 Multiple Choice (select multiple)

-For questions where several responses are possible, the options will be displayed with check boxes (square boxes)
+For questions where several responses are possible, the options will be displayed with check boxes (square boxes).

 GPS

 When you are required to record the GPS coordinate a button will appear on the screen labelled Record Location.

+Image / Multimedia

+When you are asked to take a photo or record a video / audio, the question will show a link to the inbuilt camera / microphone of your device.
+Once you have captured the media item, you will have a chance to review it and either record another version, or accept the item and continue.

+Barcodes

+The data collection may involve the use of barcodes, for example to track physical samples being collected, or to get the unique id of a respondent or experiment plot.
+When this is required, the question will link to the camera of your device, which can be used to scan barcodes and QR codes.

 Validation Logic